Rishupal-13/Rishupal-13/README.md

 - 📫 How to reach me: **rishup.ug18.ee@nitp.ac.in**

-- ⚡ What I like to do: **I like so much reading, binge watching...and coding of course**
+- ⚡ What I like to do: **I like reading, binge watching...and coding of course**

 <h3 align="center">Connect with me:</h3>
 <div align="center">